vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 MIDI renderer or another future sequence exporter
 ```

 The compiler cursor exists only while decoding.
-Its field reads record source metadata, and its terminal operation compiles playback behavior into source-free data.
-The shared VM schedules those commands and invokes generated typed executors; neither the VM nor playback can reopen command bytes.
+Its field reads record source metadata, and its event operations append source-free typed actions in written order.
+Returning the event finalizes the command.
+The shared VM schedules commands while the compiled dialect invokes their generated executors; neither layer can reopen command bytes.
 MIDI conversion remains a later layer.

 > **Migration status:** NDS is the complete compiler-cursor prototype.
 Capcom SNES uses its immediate predecessor, an adjacent decode/execution profile.
 Akao, Akao SNES, and Konami SNES still use the old two-phase cursor adapter.
 Those older paths are migration scaffolding, not constraints on the target design; Git history preserves them if removing them later proves premature.